Sulfur

-Sulfur (or sulphur in British English) is a chemical element with the symbol S and atomic number 16.
+Sulfur (American spelling and the preferred IUPAC name) or sulphur (Commonwealth spelling) is a chemical element; it has symbol S and atomic number 16.
 It is abundant, multivalent and nonmetallic.
-Under normal conditions, sulfur atoms form cyclic octatomic molecules with a chemical formula S8.
+Under normal conditions, sulfur atoms form cyclic octatomic molecules with the chemical formula S8.
 Elemental sulfur is a bright yellow, crystalline solid at room temperature.

-Sulfur is the tenth most abundant element by mass in the universe and the fifth most on Earth.
+Sulfur is the tenth most abundant element by mass in the universe and the fifth most common on Earth.
 Though sometimes found in pure, native form, sulfur on Earth usually occurs as sulfide and sulfate minerals.
 Being abundant in native form, sulfur was known in ancient times, being mentioned for its uses in ancient India, ancient Greece, China, and ancient Egypt.
 Historically and in literature sulfur is also called brimstone, which means "burning stone".
-Today, almost all elemental sulfur is produced as a byproduct of removing sulfur-containing contaminants from natural gas and petroleum.
+Almost all elemental sulfur is produced as a byproduct of removing sulfur-containing contaminants from natural gas and petroleum.
 The greatest commercial use of the element is the production of sulfuric acid for sulfate and phosphate fertilizers, and other chemical processes.
 Sulfur is used in matches, insecticides, and fungicides.
-Many sulfur compounds are odoriferous, and the smells of odorized natural gas, skunk scent, grapefruit, and garlic are due to organosulfur compounds.
+Many sulfur compounds are odoriferous, and the smells of odorized natural gas, skunk scent, bad breath, grapefruit, and garlic are due to organosulfur compounds.
 Hydrogen sulfide gives the characteristic odor to rotting eggs and other biological processes.

-Sulfur is an essential element for all life, but almost always in the form of organosulfur compounds or metal sulfides.
+Sulfur is an essential element for all life, almost always in the form of organosulfur compounds or metal sulfides.
 Amino acids (two proteinogenic: cysteine and methionine, and many other non-coded: cystine, taurine, etc.) and two vitamins (biotin and thiamine) are organosulfur compounds crucial for life.
 Many cofactors also contain sulfur, including glutathione, and iron–sulfur proteins.
 Disulfides, S–S bonds, confer mechanical strength and insolubility of the (among others) protein keratin, found in outer skin, hair, and feathers.
 Sulfur is one of the core chemical elements needed for biochemical functioning and is an elemental macronutrient for all living organisms.